Stephenie Meyer owns Twilight :)

 I sighed, stepping over the doorstep into the warm air.
 "If you don't come inside for yourself, could you even consider doing it for me?
 I can't sleep when I know you're out here sulking and... moping around."

 Carlisle quirked his brow.
 "I am not sulking," he disagreed.

 "Right," I murmured, not really believing him.
 I wrapped the robe more tightly around me, casting a determined look at the man in front of me.
-"Either you come inside or we both spend the night in the rain.
+"Look, either you come inside or we both spend the night in the rain.
 Is that what you want?"

 Carlisle ran a hand through his wet hair.
 He sighed, giving me a look that was somewhat amused.
 I knew he was about to give up, and so I turned around and walked to the living room, switching on the lights as I went.
-After a second or two, I heard Carlisle stepping through the door and closing it behind him.
-He looked around the apartment as though he had stepped inside for the first time, seeming unsure what to do next.
+After a second or two, I heard him stepping through the door and closing it behind him.
+He looked around him in the apartment as though he had stepped inside for the first time.

 "You're very kind to ask me in, Bella," Carlisle said, "but it truly isn't necessary."